-And any immediate further upside progress above that area on the continuation chart picture was unlikely due to the major 2.50 discount in the June contract as it headed toward the March contract's typical early month expiration.
-While JUNE BUND FUTURE had been well back below the 164.00-.50 area, glancing the top of the 162.50-.00 range at the end of February, more weak data and the ECB perspective put it right back up into the 164.00-.50 area.
+The heavily discounted JUNE BUND FUTURE had been well back below the 164.00-.50 area while the MARCH BUND FUTURE early-March expiration neared.
+Yet after glancing the top of the 162.50-.00 range at the end of February, more weak data and the ECB perspective put it right back up into the 164.00-.50 area.

 That left the burden of proof back on the bears to weaken it below there, or possibly suffer the next surge up into the 166.00-.50 major congestion it has now seen.
 This is classic BUND bull trend rollover trend activity on the second month pushing back up into previous front month levels, and the extended resistance is not until the 168.00 area from mid-2016.
+While reacting back down at present, it is back to the top of 164.50-.00 area support.